-Recognising the impact of digital technology not only on lifestyles but also in the fields of education and research, Université de Paris is fully committed to these developments.
+Recognising the impact of digital technology not only on lifestyles but also in the fields of education and research, Université Paris Cité is fully committed to these developments.

 “Never on a patient for the first time” is at the heart of the philosophy of the iLumens simulation platform

 Observing a simulated surgical procedure with ILumens Diderot

 Université Paris Cité has two of the most advanced health simulation platforms:

 - Université Paris Descartes (1,100m2), specialising in imaging, surgery, ethics and virtual environments,